Statement by French Language Services Commissioner: Integrating the FLSC into the Office of the Ombudsman – Reviewing year one

 We have worked with the Ministry of Health, Telehealth Ontario and Public Health Ontario from the early days of the COVID-19 pandemic to ensure proper staffing and resources were in place to ensure a strong offer of French language services.
 I am pleased that both agencies and the Ministry are well engaged and responsive to our inquiries.

-The Ministry of the Solicitor General acknowledged the lack of French language services in its report following the false alert of an incident at the Pickering Nuclear Generating Station and made improvements.
+The Ministry of the Solicitor General acknowledged the lack of French language services in its report following the This link opens in a new tabfalse alert of an incident at the Pickering Nuclear Generating Station and made improvements.

 Following a complaint of failure to provide services in French by a DriveTest centre in London, we worked with government to strengthen the offer of French language services.